Occupational Health and Safety

 Placing the EHS function at the core of the business provides continuity, realizes efficiencies and allows us to achieve synergies with other enabling functions such as Sustainability and Business Continuity.
 The EHS function also allows for stronger central steering, increased expertise and is integral to achieving our sustainability vision.

-EHS's four core accountabilities
+EHS's core accountabilities

 Governance and Standardization